 The Plantation Community Foundation is an organization dedicated to improving the quality of life of South Sarasota County residents by supporting organizations involved in social services, health care, educational, environmental and cultural activities.

 Since inception, the formula of caring and sharing - "Making a Difference" - and having fun doing it, is still going strong.
-In fact, as of 2016, the Foundation achieved the milestone of $2.6 million in aggregate giving thanks to our generous members and friends!
+In 2019, the Foundation achieved the milestone of $3 million in aggregate giving thanks to our generous members and friends!

 Brenda Eckard, our Membership Chair, has an invitation for you to join us and become a member of the Plantation Community Foundation.